AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

      - **View in Assets UI**: Allows you to open the selected collection in the Assets UI.

      You can open a collection by selecting the Collection title.
 The following options are available when you hover a Collection file:
       - **Open in editor**: Allows you to open the selected file in the Editor.
-You can also open it by selecting the file title.
+You can also open it by clicking the file title.
       - **Open in map console**: Allows you to open the selected map file in the map console.
 (Available only for a DITA map file).
       - **Add to collections**: Allows you to add the selected file to a new or existing collection.
       - **Remove from collections**: Allows you to remove the selected file from the collections list.